ldynia/workshop-github-fundamentals/README.md

     This project is a boilerplate for future Flask applications.

-    Below steps can be executed on any unix like system.
-I will use ubuntu deployed on [O'Reilly's sandbox](https://learning.oreilly.com/scenarios/ubuntu-sandbox/9781492062837) (alternatively you could use [Katacoda's playground](https://www.katacoda.com/courses/ubuntu/playground2004)).
-Once the sandbox/playground is ready, execute instructions specified in below sections.
+    The steps below can be executed on any unix-like system.

     ## Setup SSH key

-    **This step is option and can be omitted.**
+    **This step is an option and can be omitted.**

     Create ssh key and add it to GitHub's [SSH keys](https://github.com/settings/keys) settings.